Epidemiology of syphilis: China

-In China rates of syphilis have increased from the 1990s to the 2010s.
+In China, rates of syphilis have increased from the 1990s to the 2010s.
 This occurred after a successful campaign to reduce rates was carried out in the 1950s.
 Rates of diagnosis are higher in urban coastal areas.
 This may be due to sexual practices or better diagnosis in these areas.

 Rates of syphilis in 2000–2005 among low-risk groups such as women without children and unmarried people were about 0.3–0.6% while rates among high-risk groups such as drug users and MSM were about 7–15%.
 Rates are greatest among men who have sex with men and sex workers.

 The increase has been attributed to a number of factors including: migration from rural communities to urban environments, increased numbers of unmarried men, limited screening for disease, partners not always getting notification, and the fact that high-risk groups frequently do not seek health care.

 Co-infection of HIV and syphilis is probably a major reason behind resurgence in syphilis prevalence among men who have sex with men in China.
 It is hypothesized that the association observed between syphilis and HIV among MSM is probably due to similar risks associated with both infections.
-Analysis of data from a survey among MSM in seven Chinese cities reveal that the factors significantly associated with co-infection are older age, education up to senior high school, unprotected anal intercourse, recent STD symptoms, and incorrect knowledge about routes of transmission.
+Analysis of data from a survey among MSM in seven Chinese cities reveal that the factors significantly associated with co-infection are older age, education up to senior high school, unprotected anal intercourse, recent STI symptoms, and incorrect knowledge about routes of transmission.

 One reason for increasing syphilis infection rates in China is suboptimal testing uptake among key populations.
 SESH, a research partnership dedicated to developing creative, equitable, and effective solutions to sexual health dilemmas, has looked extensively into ways to improve syphilis detection among MSM.
-Research suggests that testing can be optimized by offering rapid STD testing at MSM-focused centers, improving confidentiality, and ensuring test accuracy.
+Research suggests that testing can be optimized by offering rapid STI testing at MSM-focused centers, improving confidentiality, and ensuring test accuracy.